-Bright Lights provides students the opportunity to focus on their talents, strengths and interests in summer classes that makes the most of their Out-of-School Time (OST).
-With engaging curriculum and class topics, students are challenged in these Expanded Learning Opportunities (ELO) to connect with other students who share a common excitement for the topic.
-The schedule offers a broad range of grade levels and curriculum so there is something of interest for all the children in a family.
+Bright Lights provides students the opportunity to focus on their talents, strengths and interests in summer camps that make the most of their Out-of-School Time (OST).
+With engaging curricula and camp topics, students are challenged in these expanded learning opportunities (ELO) to connect with other students who share a common excitement for the topic.
+The schedule offers a broad range of grade levels and curricula so there is something of interest for all of the students in a family.

 - Better work habits

 - Greater gains in academic and behavior outcomes

 - Narrowed gap in math achievement

 Bright Lights teachers are chosen for their passion in their field of expertise and ability to engage students in that subject.
 From certified teachers to university professors, medical experts and community artists, Bright Lights teachers bring an impressive array of talent.
 Each year, approximately 85-90 percent of the teachers return to teach another season of camps and some of the teachers have more than a fifteen-year history with the program.